-Crop-livestock-forest (CLF) integration has been proposed as an economically viable production technology for the recovery and renovation of degraded areas in the Cerrados.
-In addition to the formation or recovery of pastures, this technique favors the production of grains along with the exploitation of tree biomass production for its own purposes, either simultaneously, sequentially, or rotationally [1].
+Crop-livestock-forest (CLF) integration has been proposed as an economically viable production technology for the recovery and renovation of degraded areas in the Cerrados, a vast tropical savanna ecoregion of Brazil [indicate authors who proposed this technique].
+The main habitat types of the Cerrado include: forest savanna, wooded savanna, park savanna and gramineous-woody savanna.
+Savanna wetlands and gallery forests are also included [1 - VASCONCELOS, Vitor Vieira; VASCONCELOS, Caio Vieira; VASCONCELOS, Davi Mourão Phyto-Environmental Characterization of Brazilian Savanna (Cerrado) and Brazilian Atlantic Forest, with the Research of Stone Lines and Paleosols Geografia.
+Ensino & Pesquisa (UFSM), v.
+14, p.
+3, 2010.]
+Present a broad outline of what this technique entail in Paragraph 1.
+In addition to the formation or recovery of pastures, this technique favors the production of grains cultivars along with the exploitation of tree biomass production for its own purposes, CLF systems, involving the three components, allow for the intensive and sustainable use of the soil with profitability, since the year of its implementation.
+The intensification of the production observed has several benefits to the producer and the environment, such as: improving the physical, chemical, and biological conditions of the soil, increasing the cycling and efficiency for the use of nutrients, reducing production costs of agriculture and livestock, opening new areas for production, as well asnd diversifying and stabilizing the income in of the producerrural property [2].
+The included tree component biomass in the integrated systems promotes benefits ranging from soil protection to availability of nutrients and organic matter in the soil by the deposition of leaves and tree branches [3,4].
+[Paragraph 2 is just about benefits of CLF systems.

-Integrated CLF systems, involving the three components, allow for the intensive and sustainable use of the soil with profitability, since the year of its implementation.
-The intensification of the production observed has several benefits to the producer and the environment, such as: improving the physical, chemical, and biological conditions of the soil, increasing the cycling and efficiency for the use of nutrients, reducing production costs of agriculture and livestock, opening new areas for production, and diversifying and stabilizing the income in the rural property [2].
+57 58 on Eucalyptus.]

-The tree component biomass included in the integrated systems promotes benefits ranging from soil protection to availability of nutrients and organic matter in the soil by the deposition of leaves and tree branches [3,4].
 Eucalyptus has been presented as a good option in the integrated CLF due to its rustic nature, rapid growth, great utilization, and economic value in the market, being an alternative for farmers interested in wood production [5].
+[Expand this 3rd paragraph focusing

-46 In the integration of crop-livestock-forest, one of the challenges lies in the 47 careful planning of the system, defining short, medium, and long-term actions.
-The 48 competition for light between forest species and agricultural and pastoral crops requires 49 special attention, as this directly influences the productivity of the system.
-However, this 50 competition can be reduced by selecting genetic material, adapting the planting arrangement 51 of the tree component, and silvicultural treatments, which, in addition to adding value to the 52 wood, also allows for greater light entry into the integration system that contributes to the 53 maintenance or increase in the productivity of the other components [6,1].
+In the integration of crop-livestock-forestCLF, one of the challenges lies in the careful planning of the system, in defining short, medium, and long-term actions.
+The competition for light between forest species and agricultural and pastoral crops requires special attention, as this directly influences the productivity of the system.
+However, this competition can be reduced by selecting genetic material, adapting the planting arrangement of the tree component, and silvicultural treatments, which, in addition to adding value to the wood, also allows for greater light entry into the integration system that contributes to the maintenance or increase in the productivity of the other components [such as?]
+[6,1].

-54 The configuration of tree component arrangements may influence plant height, diameter of breast height (DBH), and volume of wood.
-[7] verified that integrated systems with single and double row arrangements provided higher volumes of wood.
-In their study, [8] verified higher volumes of eucalyptus wood in integrated systems with forages than in monoculture.
+The configuration of tree component arrangements may influence plant height, diameter of breast height (DBH), and volume of wood.
+Clemente [7] verified that integrated systems with single and double row arrangements provided higher volumes of wood.
+In their study, Oliveira et al. [8] verified higher volumes of Eeucalyptus wood in integrated systems with forages, than in monoculture.

 The balanced relationship between the integrated CLF components is important for the expression of the productive potential of the species involved.
-In the case of tree species, especially the fast-growing ones such as eucalyptus, accumulation and biomass production are influenced by age of trees, among other factors.
+In the case of tree species, especially the fast-growing ones such as Eeucalyptus, accumulation and biomass production are influenced by age of trees, among other factors.
 In the juvenile phase, accumulation is higher in the canopy components, whereas a greater increase of biomass in the trunk component is perceived over time [9].

-65 However, this work had the objective of adjusting volumetric models and 66 determining the biomass of the Eucalyptus grandis x Eucalyptus urophylla hybrid cultivated 67 in an integrated crop-livestock-forest (CLF) system in Ipameri / Goiás.
+However, this work had the objective aim of adjusting volumetric models and determining the biomass of the Eucalyptus grandis x Eucalyptus urophylla hybrid cultivated in an integrated crop-livestock-forest (CLF) system in Ipameri / Goiás (Brazil).